Gwynbradd/Glendrims-Guardians/Quest Log/Active/Protect Mistshroud and document her development.md

-Amber is committed to protecting her juvenile griffon and documenting how her behavior is developing.
+Amber is committed to protecting her juvenile griffon [[Mistshroud]] and documenting how her behavior is developing.